sageteamorg/django-sage-painless/docs/diagram.rst

 Diagram is a json file that contains database tables, settings for admin panel and API configs It is the only thing you need to generate a whole project

+There are 2 types of diagram:

+1. generate diagram (for generating Django apps)
+2. [NEW] deploy diagram (for generating deploy configs like docker, gunicorn, uwsgi, etc)

 [NEW]: You can also use `encryption` capability in diagram.
 Example:

 .. code:: python